arifszn/gitprofile/README.md

 If you have [medium](https://medium.com) or [dev.to](https://dev.to) account, you can show your recent blog posts in here just by providing your medium/dev.to username.
 You can limit how many posts to display (Max is 10).

 The posts are fetched by [Article-api](https://github.com/arifszn/article-api).

+## 🚀 Deploy

+Once you are done with your setup and have successfully completed all steps above, you need to put your website online!
+The fastest approach is to use [GitHub Pages](https://pages.github.com) which is completely free.

+- **Github Pages:**
+  - Rename your forked repository to <code>username.github.io</code>, where <code>username</code> is your GitHub username (or organization name).
+  - Open <code>package.json</code>, and change <code>homepage</code>'s value to <code>username.github.io</code>.

+    ```json
+    // package.json
+    {
+      // ...
+      "homepage": "username.github.io",
+    }
+    ```

+  - Run <code>npm run deploy</code>.

+    Your personal portfolio will be live at <code>username.github.io</code>.
+For more info, visit [here](https://create-react-app.dev/docs/deployment/#github-pages).

+- **Other:** You can also host your website to Netlify, Vercel, Heroku or other popular services.
+Please refer to this [docs](https://create-react-app.dev/docs/deployment) for detailed guide.

+## 🚨 Please Read

+I intend to keep my works open source.
+Please do not discourage me by claiming this work by copying as your own or removing the footer notice.

+## 💖 Support

+If you are using this project and happy with it or just want to encourage me to continue creating stuff, you can do it by just starring and sharing the project.

+## 💡 Contributing

+Any contributiors who wants to make this website better can make contribution,which will be greatly appreciated.
+To contribute, clone this repo locally and commit your code on a new branch.
+Feel free to create an issue or make a pull request.

+## 📄 License

+ezProfile is licensed under the Apache-2.0 License.